ErikAllanKincaid/Hardware/Kaitian-CM1309_LaserCutter/README.md

 ### Materials:
 1. Thin wood stock to cut and measure.
-	1. Thin enough to cut with single pass at 75%
+	1. Thin enough to cut with single pass.
 2. Accurate Digital Calipers.
 3. Calculator.